 Accademia di Belle Arti

-Resuming our walk through the streets of the historical centre, take via Ghibellina and reach Piazza Alberica.
-A large and beautiful square embellished with marble pavements and nice buildings as Palazzo delle Logge and the Palazzo dei conti del Medico.
-This square is the last è la stage of our tour.
-Here, you can relax with a drink or an ice-cream at the end of the visit to the historical centre of Carrara.
+Resuming our walk through the streets of the historic center, we take the last piece of Via Ulivi and reach Piazza Alberica.
+A large and beautiful square enriched by marble pavements and prestigious buildings such as Palazzo delle Logge and the Palazzo dei conti del Medico.
+In the center there is a large statue, made in 1827 by the sculptor Pietro Fontana, which portrays the Duchess Maria Beatrice d’Este.
+The square is the final stage of the tour in the historic center of Carrara; here are some places to relax with a drink or ice cream.